pluiedev/LessAnnoyingPiglins/README.md

+# CAUTION: This is abandonware.
+I won't work on it anymore, but it might just work.
+Use at your own discretion.

 # LessAnnoyingPiglins
 a very very simple fabric mod that makes piglin neutral for a set time (defaults to 15s) after bartering.
 inspired by the countless innocent deaths of players caused by crossbow-wielding quick-acting piglins.